McMarian/SLID/docs/index.md

 Leveraging advanced Natural Language Processing (NLP), SLID introduces AI-powered navigation that allows users to interact with their own and their connections' data across social media platforms using natural language queries.
 Whether users are searching for specific posts, analyzing interactions, or managing their profiles, the AI simplifies data retrieval and browsing with intelligent and responsive search capabilities.

 * __Digital Identity Management:__
 SLID acts as a centralized digital identity hub by integrating and securing a user's presence across multiple platforms.
-This "Digital ID" provides a comprehensive profile view, which includes a user’s activities, connected accounts, and social interactions across different networks.
+This "Digital ID" provides a comprehensive profile view, which includes a user's activities, connected accounts, and social interactions across different networks.
 It ensures that authentication and data sharing between platforms are managed securely and efficiently, helping users maintain control over their digital identity.

 * __Cross-platform Content Sharing and Synchronization:__
 Users can easily create, update, and delete posts across multiple linked social media platforms simultaneously.
 SLID utilizes stored OAuth tokens to interact with external APIs, ensuring that content remains synchronized.
 Whether a post is shared on Facebook, Instagram, or LinkedIn, any updates or deletions made within SLID are reflected across all connected accounts in real-time, maintaining a cohesive content management experience.